The pop icon’s music and commentary are centered in ‘The Gospel According to Taylor Swift’

 On Sept.
-17, LGBTQ equality will be theme.
-Swift’s contribution will be the video for her song, “You Need to Calm Down.”
-East will preach on fear and anxiety on Sept.
+17, LGBTQ equality was the theme.
+Swift’s contribution was the video for her song, “You Need to Calm Down.”
+East then preached on fear and anxiety on Sept.
 24 with help from Swift’s “Fearless.”
-The series concludes Oct.
+The series concluded Oct.
 1 with a sermon on how unique we all are with the help of Swift’s “ME!”
 That’s a song Swift performs with Brendon Urie.

 “We have a younger demographic coming since the series started,” East said.
 “Some of the folks in the older generation have said, ‘I get what you’re doing.
 I see young people coming in and that’s important.’
 I love the graciousness people have.
 This isn’t necessarily for them, but they appreciate and value that Dave and I and the worship team are reaching out to the different demographic and generation that this really does speak to.
 It speaks to me personally, too.”

-East and others marvel at the way Swift has, as a young professional woman, “crafted her career in such a way to sustain so many different phases.
+East and others marvel at the way Swift has “crafted her career in such a way to sustain so many different phases.
 Obviously, there is something about her being able to stay relevant in an industry that is so challenging for young people who break out into stardom, which she did as a teenager.
 To sustain a career and keep pivoting and focusing on her artistry and her craft, to keep growing as an artist and to maintain relevance — and to grow a fan base through all that as well is a part of what makes her so fascinating as a pop icon.”